amit-dali/minikube/README.md

 TODO: new VPC (Reason: Considering this to complete within 48 hrs, but in real just 10 hrs. during working day)
 _________________________________________________________________________________________________________________

+Main Task :
+1) Prerequisites:
+   - ubuntu OS VM
+      I used ubuntu/images/hvm-ssd/ubuntu-bionic-18.04-amd64-server-20180912 (ami-00035f41c82244dab) on AWS VPC
+   - docker
+   - minikube
+   - kubectl
+   - Internet connectivity
+   - compliance checks off
+   - whitelisted some of the urls
+   - proxy settings in respective commands, if there is use of proxy server

+Step (1) execute bash shell script minikube_setup.sh from minikube/setup